Ahhh, spring. Time for fresh starts, spring cleaning, spring blossoms and SCAMMERS!

-2. Ask for prepaid credit cards or gift cards, again if this happens, hang up.
+- Ask for prepaid credit cards, gift cards or payments in cryptocurrency.
+Again, if this happens, simply hang up.

-3. Threaten to arrest you or send police.
-Do not call the number back that they tell you to call!
-And if this happens while you are on a live call, you guessed it, HANG UP!
+- Threaten to arrest you or send police to your home.
+Do not call the number back that they tell you to call.
+If this happens while you are on a live call, you guessed it, HANG UP!

 Unfortunately, we have become a society that is reliant upon technology for our everyday lives.
 This convenience also leaves us susceptible to hackers, schemers and scammers.

 If you ever receive an e-transfer from someone you don’t know, do not accept it without verifying whether or not is legitimate.
 Unfortunately, what looks like an unexpected sum of money coming your way is a method that hackers can use to access your banking information.

 If you receive an e-mail about any sort of payment, always verify that the sender is legitimate.
 You should do this even if it’s someone you have a business relationship or subscription with.
 Unfortunately, scammers know how to create e-mails that look legitimate, right down to using a similar e-mail address.